 LONELY PLANET VIETNAM 2012 GUIDE BOOK

 This is one of the best travel guide books.
 In fact, it’s the most popular due to the precise information and updates.
-However, with the online search and smart phones, it becomes less popular in recent years.
-Therefore, you now can order PDF guide or even have online updates from this publisher.
+However, with online search and smartphones, it becomes less popular in recent years.
+Therefore, you now can order a PDF guide or even have online updates from this publisher.
 They print the book every two or three years.

 Page 80 Lonely Planet Vietnam 2012